 Appendix A presents the online signup form associated with the grocery program policy.
-The paper version of this form will also be available at the SSMU office inside the University Center for in-person sign-up to the program.
+The paper version of this form will also be available at the SSMU office inside the University Center for in-person sign-up to the program

-&lt;sup>7 See appendix B to know more about the SSMU grocery program coordinator job description.
+6 See appendix B to know more about the SSMU grocery program coordinator job description.